mmbman/Katagiri/jewel-mirror-awareness.md

 But if you experience it very naturally the eternal life is in your heart.
 So even if there are some aspects you cannot explain you can still demonstrate the eternal life.

 If people look at someone who has experienced this, for example Shen-hsiu, the founder of the Northern School, they will respect him as a saint.
 As a pure being.
-Even though the basis is . reached and the approach comprehended, means that he can walk step by step according to the Buddha’s teaching.
+“Even though the basis is reached and the approach comprehended” means that he can walk step by step according to the Buddha’s teaching.
 True eternity still flows; true eternity is always shown.

 #### Text:

 > Outwardly still while inwardly moving,
-> Like a tethered colt, a trapped rat ––
+> like a tethered colt, a trapped rat ––
 > The ancient saints pitied them,
-> And bestowed upon them the teaching;
+> and bestowed upon them the teaching;

 #### Commentary:

 There are two Japanese ladies who meet with me every Sunday, when we talk about Buddhism.
-And one-Sunday one of them made a very interesting point.
+And one Sunday one of them made a very interesting point.
 She said that as she studied Zen Buddhism her life became calmer and more steady.
 For instance, she said, if I give something to somebody I don’t expect anything back as a reward.

 This is really pretty good.
 Because it is very difficult for most people to act this way.
 Just to give, without expecting anything in return.